Bridging loans and Auction finance timelines

 Get the legal pack reviewed

 Auction houses publish legal packs in advance.
-Instructing a solicitor to review the pack before you bid is one of the most practical steps an auction buyer can take – they will flag anything likely to cause lender concern or delay.
+Instructing a solicitor to review the pack before bidding is one of the most practical steps an auction buyer can take — they will flag anything likely to cause lender concern or delay.

 Step 2 — Before bidding

 Lenders require proof of identity, proof of address, bank statements, and evidence of the source of funds.
 Gathering these after the auction adds entirely avoidable delay.
-If buying through a company or SPV, additional documents apply.
+Company or SPV purchases require additional documents.

 Step 3 — Before bidding